 The Wenatchee River Institute believes that the greatest hope for the future is to connect people, communities and the natural world.
 With the highest quality facilities, programs, and staff, students and people of all ages are engaged in learning about, and caring for, our area's often fragile environment.
 Each experience is created to inspire an understanding of, and an appreciation for, the natural world.
 The Wenatchee River Institute facilities and services are available to all, regardless of race, color, national origin or ancestry.

 Wenatchee River Institute is a 501(c)(3) nonprofit.

 WRI Announces Selection of New Executive Director

-Wenatchee River Institute outdoor learning center (WRI), announces the selection of Carolyn Griffin-Bugert for the position of Executive Director.
+April 2019: Wenatchee River Institute (WRI) outdoor learning center, announces the selection of Carolyn Griffin-Bugert for the position of Executive Director.
 For 20 years, Griffin-Bugert administered programs serving low income and minority students in the Wenatchee School District (WSD).
 She has a strong commitment to the importance of equal access to education for everyone, especially those in underserved communities.
 Griffin-Bugert raised $14 million in funding as the district’s grants coordinator, creating programs serving thousands of students in 7 schools.
 For the past 3 years, her WSD After School Programs have partnered with WRI through the Traveling Naturalist Program, bringing environmental education to the students.

 Griffin-Bugert acted as the WRI Interim Executive Director from January through March of this year, skillfully securing existing grant funding while also applying for new educational and operational grants.
 She comes to WRI with a unique educational background –a Bachelor’s degree in zoology giving her a strong basis in science, and a Master’s degree in social work giving her equally strong people-skills.